AnastasiaTECHWRITER/create-and-deploy-image/README.md

 </p>

 # Create and deploy image
 This article contains the instructions on how to prepare the container image file and your IT infrastructure, and then deploy this image to Kubernetes.
+In this scenario, we assume working with the **ExampleApp** that listens to the **8800** port.
 <details open>
 <summary>What is Kubernetes?</summary>
 <br>
 Kubernetes is an open-source container-orchestration tool designed by Google.
 It allows running your applications across on-site deployments and public clouds, and supports hybrid scenarios.
 Read the following Google documentation article to learn more about Kubernetes: https://cloud.google.com/learn/what-is-kubernetes.
 </details>

-##Install Docker
+## 1. Install Docker
 Install Docker Desctop, depending on your OS:
 **For Windows:**
 1. Make sure you meet the [installation requirements](https://docs.docker.com/desktop/install/windows-install/#system-requirements).